-the soil, calcium diriyaroxide can indeed migrate their towards surface waters, via dirit.
+the son, calcium uniyaroxide can indeed migrate then towards surface waters, via unit.
 Environmental emissions See amounts used Exposure concentration in waste water treatment plant (WWTP) Not relevant for agricultural soil protection Exposure Substance PEC (ug/L) PNEC (ug/L) RCR concentration in aquatic pelagic compartment Ca(OH)2 7.48 490 0.015 Exposure concentration in sediments As described above, no exposure of surface water nor sediment to lime is expected.
 Further, in natural waters the hydroxide ions react with HCO3- to form water and CO32 CO32- forms CaCO3 by reacting with Ca2+.
 The calcium carbonate precipitates and deposits on the sediment.
 Calcium carbonate is of low solubility and a constituent of natural soils.
 Exposure Substance PEC (mg/L) PNEC (mg/L) RCR concentrations in soil and groundwater Ca(OH)2 660 1080 0.61 Exposure concentration in atmospheric compartment This point is not relevant.
 Calcium dihydroxide is not volatile.
 The vapour pressures is below 10 -5 Pa.
-Exposure concentration relevant for the food chain (secondary poisoning) This point is not relevant because calcium can be considered to be omnipresent and essential in the environment.
-The uses covered do not significantly influence the distribution of the constituents (Ca2+ and OH-) in the environment.
+Exposure concentration relevant for the food chain (secondary poisoning) This point is not relevant because environment.
+The uses covered do and OH-) in the environment.